Kru-Antonio-Jon/Kru-Antonio-Jon/README.md

 My name is Toni, and I'm currently studying IT in Switzerland.

-- 💻 24/7 in front of this
+- 💻 10 hours per day in front of this
-- 🎲 I like playing games and guitars.
+- ♟️ I like playing chess and guitar.
 - 💬 Helping others, so they can suffer slightly less than I did